Why is my internet slow? 7 common connection issues and how to fix them

 Avoid placing the router near large furniture or metal objects

-If you're still having problems with your signal, WiFi boosters and mesh WiFi systems are a great way spread the signal to hard-to-reach rooms, especially if you’ve got a large home or thick walls that could be blocking the connection.
+If you're still having problems with your signal, WiFi Pods and mesh WiFi systems are a great way spread the signal to hard-to-reach rooms, especially if you’ve got a large home or thick walls that could be blocking the connection.

-6. Interference from Other Devices
+6. Interference from other devices

 Solution:

-7. Old or Faulty equipment
+7. Old or faulty equipment

 If you're already with us and need to swap your router, learn how with our essential Hub guide.